Nuclear entombment

 Nuclear entombment (also referred to as "safe enclosure") is a method of nuclear decommissioning in which radioactive contaminants are encased in a structurally long-lived material, such as concrete.
 This prevents radioactive material and other contaminated substances from being exposed to human activity and the environment.
 Entombment is usually applied to nuclear reactors, but also some nuclear test sites.
-Nuclear entombment is the least used of three methods for decommissioning nuclear power plants, the others being dismantling and safe enclosure.
+Nuclear entombment is the least used of three methods for decommissioning nuclear power plants, the others being dismantling and deferred dismantling (also known as "safe storage").
 The use of nuclear entombment is more practical for larger nuclear power plants that are in need of both long and short term burials, as well as for power plants which seek to terminate their facility licenses.
-Entombment is used on a case by case basis because of its major commitment with years of surveillance and complexity until the radioactivity is no longer a major concern, permitting decommissioning and ultimate unrestricted release of the property.
+Entombment is used on a case-by-case basis because of its major commitment with years of surveillance and complexity until the radioactivity is no longer a major concern, permitting decommissioning and ultimate unrestricted release of the property.
 Considerations such as financial backing and the availability of technical know-how are also major factors.